Alfie (Burt Bacharach song): Other versions

 Santana Lopez (portrayed by Naya Rivera) performed this song on the sixth episode of Glee's sixth season, "What The World Needs Now".
 The episode aired in the US on 6 February 2015.

 In 2020, emerging Japanese pop star Fujii Kaze covered this song on the special edition of his debut album, Help Ever Hurt Never.

+On December 3, 2023, Cynthia Erivo sang the song to honor Dionne Warwick at the Kennedy Center Honors.